solidpayorg/gitmark/README.md

 _Warning: do not use the default private key, that is set, in the script!_

 Git mark will generate a new address to send to, a fee, an amount, a spending private key and unspent tx data as inputs to an rpc or a simple script `tx.sh` that lives in the bin directory.
-Future versions will use a transaction builder to send to a network
+Future versions will use a transaction builder to send to a network directly

-After running this script, an empty commit message is generated which you can check in, and points to the latest unspent transaction, creating a two way link
+After running this script, an empty commit message is generated which you can check in, and points to the latest new unspent transaction, creating a two way link

 Congratulations!
 You have now marked your first git repo!

 ## How it works

 Gitmark simply uses [single use seals](https://petertodd.org/2017/scalable-single-use-seal-asset-transfer) to tweak the initial public key address of the genesis transaction by the commit hash of the git tree.
-The current git hash is added to the original public key in the output transaction, creating a chain of commits in the block chain
+The current git hash is added to the original, genesis, public key in the output transaction, creating a chain of commits in the block chain

 In this way the block chain points to git.
 It then points the next commit back to the block chain tx, creating two way link, and therefore, strong binding, at one particular point in time